hassan848/airflow-weather-ETL/README.md

 * The extraction, transformation and loading of the data is done in airflow dags written in python code. the Apache Airflow itself is running on an EC2 instance (please see flowchart in repo).
 * The project is an automated process where the ETL pipeline runs everyday and the airflow dags are invoked - a csv file is then sent to the s3 bucket of the new transformed clean data.

 I first created an EC2 instance where I configured the Airflow and python code.
 The python code consists of creating tasks for an Ariflow dag - and then multiple functions for the different tasks.
-The dag tasks involve
+The dag tasks involve:
 * Using a httpsensor to check wheather the API query is ready and working
 * Make an actual GET request to the API server with the request string with custom parameters
 * Transforming the returned weather data object from the API